notherealmarco/ha-tradfri-remote/README.md

 ```

 #### Warning: if you set `zigbee_names`, my [ha-zigbee-dimmer](https://github.com/notherealmarco/ha-zigbee-dimmer) script must be installed!
 Otherwise lights won't dimm.
+#### If you are controlling non-zigbee devices, you need [this add-on](https://github.com/notherealmarco/appdaemon-light-dimmer) in order for the dimmer to work.

 | key | value |
 |------------|----------------------------------------------------------------------------|